 2. Foilyage

-If you’re conflicted between foiling and traditional balayage, foilyage is just the answer.
+If you’re conflicted between foiling and traditional balayage, Foilyage is just the answer.
 The stylist begins by using the sweeping approach, similar to balayage, and then goes on to wrap the color in foil sheets to add to its intensity and clean precision.
 This allows your balayage to appear more pronounced with a smoother gradient.
 Foliage also helps you have more control over the tone, especially if you want brighter and more electric results.

 Who’s it for?

-This hair coloring technique offers a comfortable middle ground for dark hair.
-It is just right if you want to create a more vivid transition between roots and ends.
-If you have dense, medium to long lengths, foilyage helps you with the right intensity of balayage that looks subtle without getting lost.
+This hair coloring technique offers a comfortable middle ground for dark hair and can be achieved using demi-permanent hair color formulas for a softer, low-commitment result.
+It is ideal if you want to create a more vivid transition between roots and ends without harsh contrast.

 3. Reverse Balayage

 Opposing traditional balayage, where lengths are lifted for brightness, reverse balayage focuses on adding depth to selective portions of your hair.
 The hair experts go on to apply darker shades to your mid-lengths and ends, blending them with the natural root color.
-Reverse balayage can give your hair a rich, multi-dimensional effect by adding deeper tones, such as red brown, and mahogany.
+Reverse balayage can give your hair a rich, multi-dimensional effect by adding deeper tones, such as red, brown, and mahogany.

 Who's it for?